 These financial statements for the Special Fund have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-According to the By-Laws of the AIIB, the financial year of the Bank begins on January 1 and ends on December 31 of each year.
+According to the By-Laws of the AIIB, the financial year of the Bank begins on Jan.
+1 and ends on Dec.
+31 of each year.
 The Special Fund follows the same financial year end as the Bank.
-For the year in which the Special Fund commenced operations, the financial year begins on the date of the establishment of the Special Fund and ends on December 31 of that year.

-The Special Fund follows the Bank's accounting policies, and has adopted all of the IFRS standards and interpretations effective for annual periods beginning on January 1, 2017.
-In addition, the Special Fund has adopted IFRS 9 Financial Instruments (full version issued in July 2014 and mandatorily effective on January 1, 2018), IFRS 15 Revenue from Contracts with Customers (mandatorily effective on January 1, 2018), and IFRS 16 Leases (mandatorily effective on January 1, 2019) from the commencement of operations.
+The Special Fund follows the Bank's accounting policies and has adopted all of the IFRS standards and interpretations effective for annual periods beginning on Jan.
+1, 2019.
+In addition, the Special Fund has adopted IFRS 16 Leases (mandatorily effective on Jan.
+1, 2019) from the commencement of operations.